SchneiderInfosystems/FB4D/README.md

 ### Prerequisites

 This library requires at least Delphi 10 Seattle.
-The sample projects are developed with Delphi 10.2 Tokio and are ready for Delphi 10.3 Rio Update 3.
+The sample projects are developed with Delphi 10.3 Rio Update 3 and are ready for Delphi 10.4 Sydney.

 #### Hint: Delphi 10.3 Update 1 is not longer supported because of an issue in the RTL.

 ### Supported Platforms

 **FB4D** is developed in pure object pascal and can be used with _Firemonkey_ on all supported plattforms.
-The library and its sample projects are currently tested with Win64/Win32, Mac32, iOS64 and Android.
-(Hint to mobile platforms: The TokenJWT to perform the token verifcation requires the installation of the OpenSSL libraries and is not tested yet).
+The library and its sample projects are currently tested with Win64/Win32, Mac64/32, Linux64 by using FMXLinux, iOS64 and Android.
+(Hint to mobile platforms: The TokenJWT to perform the token verifcation requires the installation of the OpenSSL libraries).
+For more information about using OpenSSL see the [installation of OpenSSL](https://github.com/SchneiderInfosystems/FB4D/wiki/Getting-Started-with-FB4D#install-openssl)

 ### Submodules